abubakar-sarwar/next-simple-select/README.md

-# React-Select
+# Simple-Next-Select

 [![NPM](https://img.shields.io/npm/v/react-select.svg)](https://www.npmjs.com/package/react-select)

 Simple-Next-Select helps you develop powerful select components that _just work_ out of the box, without stopping you from customising the parts that are important to you.

-For the story behind this component, watch Jed's talk at React Conf 2019 - [building React Select](https://youtu.be/yS0jUnmBujE)

-Features include:
+## Features

-- Flexible approach to data, with customisable functions
-- Extensible styling API with [emotion](https://emotion.sh)
+- **Flexible Data Handling**: Customizable functions allow for a flexible approach to managing options.
+- **Customizable Styles**: Control styles using CSS classes and CSS variables for a tailored look.
-- Component Injection API for complete control over the UI behaviour
+- **Component Injection**: Inject custom components for full control over the UI behavior.
-- Controllable state props and modular architecture
+- **Controllable State Management**: Easily manage state through props for a modular architecture.
-- Long-requested features like option groups, portal support, animation, and more
+- **Virtual List Support**: Efficiently handle large datasets with optional virtual scrolling for improved performance.
+- **Accessibility Focused**: Built-in accessibility features to enhance usability for all users.
+- **Clearable Selection**: Users can easily clear their selection when needed.

 # Installation and usage